renegade-fi/renegade-docs/docs.renegade.fi/docs/technical-reference/typescript-sdk.md

 - the Permit2 permit is incorrect / missing
 - the API request authorization is incorrect / missing

-### `executeDeposit`
+### executeDeposit

 Action for starting a `deposit` task on your connected relayer, sending a transaction to approve the ERC-20 and signing a Permit2 `permit` if needed.
+Transfers ERC-20 tokens from your Arbitrum address to your Renegade wallet.

 **Import**